How do the 12 Steps of AA Help Overcome an Addiction?

 The 12 steps of AA are a recovery method created by Alcoholics Anonymous to help people with alcohol dependency overcome their addiction.
 The twelve steps of Alcohol Anonymous are an essential part of the narcotics anonymous recovery program.
 They form a necessary foundation for living a sober lifestyle and avoiding relapse into addiction.

 The 12-steps of Alcoholics Anonymous has been helping people deal with their addiction since 1939.
-Twelve steps Alcohol Anonymous is a program that helps individuals overcome alcohol addictions by using personal inventory, one-on-one support, and prayer.
+Alcoholics Anonymous is a program that helps individuals overcome alcohol addictions by using personal inventory, one-on-one support, and prayer.
 Still, it is also a framework for anyone working to build a sober life in addiction treatment.

-Here’s how to begin the 12 step program
+Here’s the step guide for the 12 step program of AA

 Step 1: Honesty